spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 and the `watershed technique <https://en.wikipedia.org/wiki/Watershed_(image_processing)>`_.
 The deblending can be problematic if the background determination has not been well-determined, resulting in segments which are a large percentage of the map footprint.
 In this case, the deblending can take unreasonable amounts of time (e.g., days) to conclude.
-Mitigation of this situation is being investigated.
+Various mitigation schemes to handle this situation are being investigated (e.g., use of the evaluation strategy discussed in the following paragraphs with different tolerances).

-After deblending has concluded, the resultant segmentation map is further analyzed based on an algorithm developed for the `Hubble Legacy Archive
+After deblending has succdessfully concluded, the resultant segmentation map is further analyzed based on an algorithm developed for the `Hubble Legacy Archive
 <https://innerspace.stsci.edu/display/HLA/Strategy+for+switching+SExtractor+kernels+for+crowded+fields>`_
 to determine if